INSTRUCTION FOR AUTHORS

 - a potential conflict of interest.

-- Review paper – a layout is mostly discretionary (apart from the rules laid out below), up to 15 pages, 60 references; 6 tables and/or figures in total.
+- Review paper – a layout is mostly discretionary (apart from the rules laid out below), up to 15 pages, up to 60 references; 6 tables and/or figures in total.

 3a.
 Case-based literature review – up to 15 pages, up to 60 references, 6 tables and or figures in total; review works based on case or cases analysis should have an indication of their relevance and the applied strategy for searching literature items (e.g. keywords, concepts) and the databases stated.